ServerBaby/Weather-App/README.md

   The second module displays the base64 representation of the most recently available photo of the location using Air Services Australia weather cameras.

-Currently the app is being tested on Toowoomba Wellcamp Airport.
+Currently the app is being tested on data from Toowoomba Wellcamp Airport.

 From Wikipedia: Toowoomba Wellcamp Airport (IATA: WTB, ICAO: YBWW) is an airport in Wellcamp, 8.4 nautical miles (15.6 km; 9.7 mi) west from the CBD of Toowoomba, Queensland, Australia.